theArjun/ead-notes/notes/software-development-methodologies/BDD.md

 ## Principles of BDD
 1. BDD specifies that tests of any unit of software should be specified in terms of the desired behavior of the unit.
-2. BDD, also related to howt othe desired behaviour should be specified.
+2. BDD, also related to how the desired behaviour should be specified.
 3. BDD specified business analysis and developer should collaborate and should specify behaviour in terms of user stories.